Janet Bordon: Career

 Film producer Jesse Ejercito scouted Janet Bordon who had just won the Miss Dial Girl contest at Manila's Five Prettiest.
 Ejercito convinced Bordon and her father to sign a contract with his Crown Seven Ventures for two years.

 Bordon's first acting role was for the 1977 Crown Seven film Ako Si Emma, Babae! co-starring with Rudy Fernandez.

 She also starred in Tatak ng Yazuka (1983) also with Fernandez; Biyak na Manyika (1979) with Phillip Salvador and Gloria Romero, Diegong Bayong (1984) with Anthony Alonzo; Virgin People (1984) with Pepsi Paloma and Myrna Castillo.
 Apat na Maria (1980) with Charo Santos and Lorna Tolentino.
 Her last film was the 1988 feature Moises Platon with Bong Revilla.

 Bordon's father convinced her to end her acting career since she has been mostly receiving offers to appear in sexy films.
 This include Virgin People although her sister insist that intimate scenes involving Bordon actually utilized doubles.

 Later life and death

 After her last film project, Bordon emigrated to the United States to join her family.

 In her last 30 years, Bordon dealt with ovarian cancer.
 She underwent her last procedure at Stanford Hospital on August 29, 2021, with the doctors assessing that no surgery can mitigate her condition.
 She then died on September 22, 2021, at her residence in San Francisco.

 Personal life

-Bordon had a single child, a daughter who grew up to be a lawyer.
+Bordon had a single child, who grew up to be a lawyer.